wavelab/libwave/docs/api/kinematics/rotation.md

 # wave.kinematics.rotation

-Our rotation library component interally uses the Kindr library's rotation class to perform elementary operations.
+Our rotation library component internally uses the Kindr library's rotation class to perform elementary operations.
 For more information on the Kindr library rotations, see their documentation [here](http://docs.leggedrobotics.com/kindr/page_rotations.html).

 **Class member variables**